 One reason why overweight or people suffering from obesity pay high premium as part of their health insurance policy is that obesity is known to be the cause of many other diseases such as diabetes in india, hypertension, etc. Obesity can be caused because of various reasons.
 One of the most common reason today is the consumption of junk food.
 Insurers also consider the lifetime of obese people to be short, a factor that they keep in mind while calculating the premium amount.

 Anyone who does not fall within the insurance provider’s weight range might end up paying more for their policy.
 Men generally end up paying more than women do if they fall out of the BMI range of the insurer.
 People who are overweight, but not obese also have to pay an increased rate of premium.

 Motivation to Lose Weight:

 Higher premium amount of health insurance policies can motivate you to lose weight.
 If you have to pay high amount of premium because you exceed the BMI range of your insurer, you will surely have a very good reason to exercise and bring down your weight.
 Sure, for a little while you will be paying a huge amount of premium, but once you lose weight, that amount can also be brought down.

 To save money on premium, you can choose to purchase your insurance from online portals.
 BankBazaar is one of the popular platforms in India to look out before purchasing insurance policies.
 Health Insurance companies use their own methods for measuring the risks associated with higher weight and for deciding the insurance premium, which is why the premium amount is not the same for all the Companies.
-It is advisable that people compare the quotes and the policies before they apply for one.
+It is advisable that people before they apply for one.